 Step 1: Grant Administrator Setup / Become a Registered Grantee Organization

 Prior to consideration of the grant application CFMC conducts due diligence to determine the eligibility of the grant recipient.
 Organizations given grantee approval status set up a username and password to complete the online grant application process.
-In order to set up a login and password from the menu located on the top of the page select, “For Nonprofits” then select “Become a Registered Grantee Organization.”
+In order to set up a login and password from the menu located on the top of the page, under “Grants and Scholarships” select, “Grants” then select “Become a Registered Grantee Organization.”
 Please contact our office at 906.226.7666 if you need assistance with this setup.

 Step 2: Fill Out and Submit the Application